-In fact, the best course of action would be to combine both of these options, thus getting the best of both worlds: off-the-shelf commercial courses for training that’s common to your whole industry, and customized eLearning development for things that uniquely capture your company’s needs and competitive advantages.
+In fact, the best course of action would be to combine both of these options, thus getting the best of both worlds: off-the-shelf commercial courses for training that’s common to your whole industry and customized eLearning development for things that uniquely capture your company’s needs and competitive advantages.

 And don’t be intimidated by the prospect of doing custom eLearning course development either.
 Modern eLearning management platforms like TalentLMS make custom course creation a snap, letting you write and configure your courses from an intuitive and friendly, web-based, user interface.

 As for deploying and running your newly created courses, that’s even easier.
-In fact, with a Cloud based SaaS solution like TalentLMS, you don’t even need to install or manage anything: it just works, giving you a comprehensive environment for course creation, online training, user management, and progress monitoring.
+In fact, with a cloud-based SaaS solution like TalentLMS, you don’t even need to install or manage anything: it just works, giving you a comprehensive environment for course creation, online training, user management, and progress monitoring.

 Why is custom eLearning course development worth a shot?

-We believe that the relatively more effort that you have to put into custom training translates to a greater ROI and a more competitive company — and enterprise adoption of custom LMS tools seems to agree with this.
+The relatively more effort that you have to put into custom training translates to a greater ROI and a more competitive company — and enterprise adoption of custom LMS tools seems to agree with this.